Aboubakar Oumarou: Partizan

-On 30 June 2015, after two years he returned to Serbia and signed a two-year deal with Partizan.
-Oumarou has scored his first goal in Partizan on 8 July in a friendly match against Hungarian club Vasas in a 1–4 win.
-He made his official debut for the club in a Second qualifying round UEFA Champions League, against Dila Gori on 14 July 2015.
-In the second leg of the second qualifying round for the Champions League, Aboubakar Oumarou scored a goal in the victory of his team 0–2.
+On 30 June 2015, Oumarou signed a two-year contract with Partizan.
+He made his official debut for the club in the first leg of the UEFA Champions League second qualifying round against Dila Gori on 14 July 2015.
+In the second leg of that round, Oumarou scored a goal in the 2–0 victory.

-On 17 September 2015, Oumarou scored twice in a 3–2 home victory over Dutch club AZ in the opening round of the Europa League group stage.
-Oumarou against AZ Alkmaar scored 400th goal of Partizan in European competitions.
-Oumarou was declared as a player of the first round of the Europa League and this is the first time that a player from the Serbian club is the player of round in a European competition.
+On 17 September 2015, Oumarou scored twice in a 3–2 home victory over Dutch club AZ in the opening round of the Europa League group stage, marking the 400th goal of Partizan in European competitions.
+Oumarou was declared as a player of the first round of the Europa League, becoming the first player from the Serbian club to be the player of the round in European competitions.
 On 1 October 2015, Oumarou was injured 22 minutes into the match and had to leave the game against Augsburg.
 He had missed the match against Athletic Bilbao in the third round of the group stage of the Europa League on 22 October 2015.
-On 5 November 2015, Oumarou has scored equalizer at San Mamés in the defeat of his team 's 5–1.
-On 26 November 2015, Oumarou scored the equalizer a header after a cross Nikola Ninković, and in 89 minutes he was after a fantastic solo raid assisted to Andrija Živković score a winning goal in 1–2 away victory against AZ. earning Abubakar man of the match honors against AZ.
+On 5 November 2015, Oumarou has scored an equalizer at San Mamés in the defeat of his team 's 5–1.
+On 26 November 2015, Oumarou scored the equalizer a header after a cross from Nikola Ninković, and in 89 minutes he was after a fantastic solo raid assisted to Andrija Živković score a winning goal in 1–2 away victory against AZ. earning Abubakar man of the match honors against AZ.

-Shenzhen
+Shenzhen FC

-On 25 February 2016, Aboubakar signed a two-year deal with China League One side Shenzhen.
+On 25 February 2016, Aboubakar signed a two-year deal with China League One side Shenzhen FC.
 After scoring 24 goals in 62 appearances, he left the club in July 2018 due to the limit of the foreign player slots.